MikeHopley/ftl-ships-strategy/index.md

 Venting the front of the ship is awkward, so consider pre-venting and letting oxygen refill a bit.

+[Defence drones work well on this ship](https://imgur.com/a/lOT4r#NmDNKYU), as all rooms are outside the blind spot.

 Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).

 ### Balance Mod